Hypertension/High Blood Pressure Health Center

-Angiotensin II receptor blockers (ARBs) have the same effects as ACE inhibitors, another type of blood pressure medication, but work by a different mechanism.
-These drugs decrease certain chemicals that narrow the blood vessels, allowing blood to flow more easily through your body which lowers blood pressure.
-ARBs, at the present time, are generally prescribed when you cannot tolerate an ACE inhibitor.
+Angiotensin II receptor blockers (ARBs) have similar effects as ACE inhibitors, another type of blood pressure drug, but work by a different mechanism.
+These drugs block the effect of angiotensin II, a chemical that narrows blood vessels.
+By doing so, they help widen blood vessels to allow blood to flow more easily, which lowers blood pressure.

 Examples of ARBs include: